Michael King (baseball): San Diego Padres

 On December 6, 2023, the Yankees traded King, Drew Thorpe, Randy Vásquez, Jhony Brito, and Kyle Higashioka to the San Diego Padres in exchange for Juan Soto and Trent Grisham.
-King made 31 appearances (30 starts) for San Diego during the 2024 campaign, compiling a 13-9 record and 2.95 ERA with 201 strikeouts across 173 2/3 innings pitched.
+King made 31 appearances (30 starts) for San Diego during the 2024 campaign, compiling a 13–9 record and 2.95 ERA with 201 strikeouts across 173 2/3 innings pitched.

 On April 13, 2025, King pitched a complete-game shutout against the Colorado Rockies, the first complete game and the first complete-game shutout of his career.
 He threw 110 pitches, struck out eight, and allowed two hits and a walk.
 The game capped a three-game sweep in which the Rockies were held scoreless in all three games.
 The win also extended the Padres' franchise record of home wins to open a season to 10.
 On May 25, King was placed on the injured list due to inflammation in his throwing shoulder; he was transferred to the 60-day injured list on July 7.
 After King started against the Boston Red Sox on August 9, the Padres announced on August 14 that he would return to the injured list due to inflammation in his left knee.
 One month later, King would be activated once again from the injured list.
-Following the season, King declined the mutual option in his contract and became a free agent.
+Following the season, he declined the mutual option in his contract and became a free agent.

+On December 18, 2025, King re-signed with the Padres on a three-year, $75 million contract.